boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/heat-map.md

 #### Enable Comments

-This allows you to enable or disable `comment` for the dashboard widget.
+This allows you to enable or disable `comments` for the dashboard widget.
 For more details, refer to this [link](/visualizing-data/working-with-widgets/commenting-widget/).

 #### Allow View Underlying Data